Shakespeare and Company (bookstore): History

 Whitman's only child, Sylvia Whitman, named after Sylvia Beach, began helping her father with management of the bookstore in 2003.
 She now runs the store with her partner, David Delannet, in the same manner as her father did.
 Regular activities are a Sunday Tea Party, writers' workshops, and weekly events that have included writers such as Dave Eggers, A. M. Homes, Jonathan Safran Foer, and Naomi Klein.

 In 2003, Sylvia Whitman founded FestivalandCo, a literary festival that was held biennially at the park next-door to the bookstore, Square René-Viviani.
 Participants included Paul Auster, Siri Hustvedt, Jeanette Winterson, Jung Chang, and Marjane Satrapi.

-George Whitman was awarded the Officier de l’Ordre des Arts et des Lettres in 2006, one of France's highest cultural honor.
+George Whitman was awarded the Officier de l’Ordre des Arts et des Lettres in 2006, one of France's highest cultural honors.

 In 2010, the bookstore launched The Paris Literary Prize for unpublished novellas, with a top prize of 10,000 euro provided by the de Groot Foundation.
 The winner of the first contest was Rosa Rankin-Gee, whose entry, The Last Kings of Sark, was subsequently published by Virago.
 The winner of the second prize was C. E. Smith; his entry, Body Electric, was co-published by the bookstore and The White Review.

 George Whitman died at the age of 98 on 14 December 2011, in his apartment above the bookstore.
 His daughter Sylvia now runs the store.

 Partnering with Bob's Bake Shop, Shakespeare and Company opened a café in 2015, located next door to the store in what had been, since 1981, an abandoned garage.
 The café serves primarily vegetarian food, with vegan and gluten-free options.
 George Whitman had been trying to open a literary café in the same space since as early as 1969.

 At the end of October 2020, the bookstore reported that its sales had dropped 80% since March due to the outbreak of COVID-19.
 During the first lockdown in France, the bookstore was closed for two months and didn't sell online following the advice from the trade body of the Syndicat de la Librairie française.
 The owner of the bookstore informed the media that they were struggling, had exhausted their savings, and were grateful for any orders on the re-opened website.